Care Home Fees Who Pays?

 There are three distinct categories of long-term care patients, as follows:

 - Those who are suffering from the ravages of time in terms of the diminution of their mental or bodily faculties and need care and accommodation.
-These patients are in need of Social Care and are either funded by themselves if they fail the means-test or by themselves and their local council if they have less than the lower capital threshold – see the separate article entitled Paying for Care.
+These patients are in need of Social Care and are either funded by themselves if they fail the means-test or by themselves and their local council if they have less than the lower capital threshold.
+See the separate article entitled Paying for Care.

 - Those for whom the need for care is overwhelmingly as a result of a medical condition.
 In these cases, the NHS is responsible for all three elements, nursing care fees, care fees and accommodation costs, with no contribution from the patient themselves or the Local Authority.
 This is known as NHS Continuing Healthcare.

 Clearly, if care is needed, from a financial point of view, it is desirable to be placed in the third category.
-However, many of the ailments that afflict the elderly and which cause them to seek care are conveniently not considered to be eligible for NHS Continuing Health Care – Dementia, including Alzheimer’s Disease, Arthritis, Osteoporosis and Osteogenesis Imperfecta (Brittle Bone Disease), etc.
+However, many of the ailments that afflict the elderly and which cause them to seek care are conveniently not considered to be eligible for NHS Continuing Health Care – Dementia, including Alzheimer’s Disease, Arthritis, Osteoporosis and Osteogenesis Imperfecta (Brittle Bone Disease), etc. This is unless the intensity of care needed increases substantially.

 The patient will be eligible for NHS Continuing Healthcare if it is established that they have a Primary Health need based on their physical and mental needs.
 This is determined by following the principles and processes set out in the National Framework.